 The Felony Review Division starts the early stages of the criminal case.
 If it is determined that the facts warrant charging an offender, the case will be charged and once the offender is arrested, a bond hearing will take place in C-120.

 You will be contacted by the Felony Review Counselor.
-The office can be contacted at 847-377-3000.
-The office can explain the procedures, bond, charges and future court dates.
+The office can be reached at 847-377-3000.
+The office can explain the procedures, bond, charges, and future court dates.

 For additional information, please visit the State's Attorney's website.

 Lake County Sheriff's Office & Local Police Departments

 If an Emergency Order of Protection is issued, the Sheriff will enter your Emergency Order of Protection into the Law Enforcement Agencies Data System (LEADS).
 However, you should also provide a copy of your Order of Protection to the local police agencies where you live, where you work, and any other protected area named in your order.